doismellburning/django12factor/README.rst

-``EnvironmentVariableLoader`` instances are created with a ``name`` - the name of the environment variable to load, an optional ``default`` for the case when the environment variable is not set, and an optional ``loader`` - a callable that should take the string value of an environment variable and convert it as desired for your settings.
+``EnvironmentVariableLoader`` instances are created with a ``name`` - the name of the environment variable to load, an optional ``default`` for the case when the environment variable is not set, and an optional ``parser`` - a callable that should take the string value of an environment variable and convert it as desired for your settings.